 A District form for medication authorization must be completed and signed by both parent/legal guardian and prescribing physician.
-There are NO EXCEPTIONS.
 The decision as to whether a medication to be taken during a school-sponsored event will be administered by a properly licensed nurse or will be self-administered by the student shall be determined at the discretion of the District.
 The District reserves the right to cancel a student's attendance at any such event if it is deemed in the best interest of the District to do so.
 In those instances when the District permits a student to self-administer a medication during the event, the following requirements shall apply:

-1. The parent/guardian, 18 year old student (if the student is not a dependent of a parent/guardian), or emancipated minor must provide written documentation (i) requesting that and providing permission for the student to self-administer medication during the school-sponsored event, (ii) stating that the student is capable in all respects of self-administering the medication, and (iii) relieving the District and its employees of any responsibility for the benefits or consequences of the medication.

-2. The parent/guardian, 18 year old student (if the student is not a dependent of a parent/guardian), or emancipated minor must provide a document from the student's physician stating (i) that the failure to take the medication during the school-sponsored event would jeopardize the health of the student or the student would not be able to attend the school-sponsored event if medication is not taken during the school-sponsored event; (ii) the drug to be taken, the exact dosage to be taken, and at what times it is to be taken; and (iii) that the student is competent and capable in all respects of self-administering the medication.
+- 1. The parent/guardian, 18 year old student (if the student is not a dependent of a parent/guardian), or emancipated minor must provide written documentation (i) requesting that and providing permission for the student to self-administer medication during the school-sponsored event, (ii) stating that the student is capable in all respects of self-administering the medication, and (iii) relieving the District and its employees of any responsibility for the benefits or consequences of the medication. - 2.
+The parent/guardian, 18 year old student (if the student is not a dependent of a parent/guardian), or emancipated minor must provide a document from the student's physician stating (i) that the failure to take the medication during the school-sponsored event would jeopardize the health of the student or the student would not be able to attend the school-sponsored event if medication is not taken during the school-sponsored